 \subsection{Persuasion Techniques in Conversations}

-Persuasion is a communication method that attempts to influence or convince others of a specific action or conclusion on an issue ~\citep{Dutta2020-on}.
-Persuasion has been incorporated into different conversation-based processing and has been used in arguments with counter-narrative speech to influence speakers ~\citep{Wright2017-df}.
-However, persuasion is primarily used in fake news detection to identify conversation amplifications ~\citep{Orru2022-mf}.
+Persuasion is a communication technique that attempts to influence or convince others of a specific action or conclusion on an issue~\citep{Dutta2020-on}.
+It has been incorporated into different conversation-based processing scenarios and has been used in counternarrative speech to influence speakers~\citep{Wright2017-df}.
+However, it is primarily used in fake news detection to identify conversation amplifications~\citep{Orru2022-mf}.

-The work by ~\citep{Pauli2022-ao} models persuasion by using rhetorical appeals to find undesired persuasion in the speed of misinformation .
-Aristotle defined rhetoric as the study of persuading or influencing others through speech or writing utilizing the three types of appeals: logos, ethos, and pathos ~\citep{Rapp2023-pl,Cope2010-gf}.
-Ethos is the process of persuading people using a speaker's credibility, while pathos persuades using the listener's emotion and logos persuades using an argument's validity.
-The study findings demonstrated that rhetorical appeal misuse is prevalent in misinformation.
+The work by ~\citep{Pauli2022-ao} models persuasion by using rhetorical appeals to find undesired persuasion in the spread of misinformation.
+Aristotle defines rhetoric as the study of persuading or influencing others through speech or writing that utilizes three types of appeals: logos, ethos, and pathos~\citep{Rapp2023-pl,Cope2010-gf}.
+To elaborate, ethos is the process of persuading listeners using the speaker's credibility, while pathos persuades using listeners' emotions, and logos persuades them using the argument's validity. ~\citep{Pauli2022-ao}'s findings demonstrate that the misuse of rhetorical appeals is prevalent in misinformation.
 More recently, a couple of studies examined persuasion in closed (multi-turn) conversations (more specifically, conversation generated by language models)~\citep{Salvi2024-jd,Durmus2024-ho}.
 In these studies, persuasion was viewed as a fixed factor representing the degree of conviction in the conversation, indicating whether individuals were convinced or not.
 These studies' outcomes confirm the key role that persuasive language plays in human conversations.
 Beyond the rigid examination of persuasion as an outcome of a convincing conversation, we provide a deeper examination of the type of persuasion based on the rhetorical appeal, using three primary modes of argument as defined by Aristotle~\citep{Lukin2017-bu,Cope2010-gf}.
-Working with the little existing empirical evidence about modeling persuasive language in hateful conversations exists.
-This study assesses the incorporation of persuasion as a factor for hate speech detection and examines the interplay with counter-narratives.
+Working with the little existing empirical evidence about modeling persuasive language in hateful conversations, this study assessed the incorporation of persuasion as a factor of hate speech detection and examined its interplay with counternarratives.